-Courses...... choose 21 credits Seven graduate courses in education, counseling psychology, and/or management.
 Entrance requirements: Bachelor's degree and other general requirements (see Admission)

-12 transfer credits may be accepted: Transfer courses must be at graduate level with a grade of B or better from a regionally accredited institution and meet all general criteria for transfer (see Transfer of Credit).
+12 transfer credits may be accepted: 12 credits in classroom management, and/or social & psychological issues.
+Transfer courses must meet all general criteria for transfer (see Transfer of Credit).